Are "DROP" and "WITHDRAW" the same thing?

 All business majors must take the ETS Proficiency Profile (EPP).
 This is a general education achievement test and should be taken during the student's graduating semester.
 Information about this exam may be obtained by going to www.jsu.edu/ccservices/tests.html and viewing the information.

-Business majors pursuing a Bachelor of Science degree must also take the CCBA Business Test.
+Business majors pursuing a Bachelor of Science degree must also take the SBI Business Test.
 This test is taken during the student's graduating semester.

 For other assessment-based testing within a particular major, a student should consult with his/her major advisor.